19hours/sg-statutes/Acts/Penal Code.md

 [51/2007]

-Explanation—A prisoner of State or prisoner of war who is permitted to be at large on his parole within certain limits in Singapore, is said to escape from lawful custody if he goes beyond the limits within which he is allowed to be at large.
+Explanation—.
+A prisoner of State or prisoner of war who is permitted to be at large on his parole within certain limits in Singapore, is said to escape from lawful custody if he goes beyond the limits within which he is allowed to be at large.

 [Indian PC 1860, s.
 130]